RyantheKing/RyansSite/_posts/2025-04-11-backup-synology-with-omv.md

 <br><br>

 ## Configuring the backup
 There are 3 main steps to configuring OMV to be used as a backup server.
-First we need to set up a filesystem and shared folder to back up the data to.
+First we need to set up a file system and shared folder to back up the data to.
 Then we need to configure a VPN to allow the servers to communicate across the internet.
 Finally we need to set up an rsync server and Synology Hyperbackup task to transfer the data to our new server.

-### Filesystem Setup
+### File System Setup
 If you haven’t already, plug in your data drives (they should have been removed for the OMV installation).
-They should then be visible in the `Storage -> Drives` where you can note the disk paths and adjust settings like write-cache, spindown/power usage/performance, and S.M.A.R.T. reporting. \
+They should then be visible in the `Storage -> Drives` where you can note the disk paths and adjust settings like write-cache, spin-down/power usage/performance, and S.M.A.R.T. reporting. \
 First wipe the disks to make sure the partition table is correct.
 Then go to `Storage -> File Systems` and click `create and mount a file system`.
 BTRFS is supported out of the box in OMV for parity file systems.
 Alternatively you can use the [SnapRAID](https://wiki.omv-extras.org/doku.php?id=omv7:omv7_plugins:snapraid){:target="_blank"} or ZFS plugins for other parity options. \
 \
 Once your file system is created and mounted, head over to `Storage -> Shared Folders`.
 Click `Create` to make a new folder and set the File system to the one you made earlier as well as picking a name.
 This folder is where all the data from your Synology NAS will be stored.
 Don't edit the `relative path` field, it will be created automatically.
 You can also set the permissions so that only administrators have access.